-Ancient sites of Southern Pelion
+Ancient sites of South Pelion

-Ancient sites of Southern Pelion
+Ancient sites of South Pelion

 Historical and archaeological research in South Pelion is limited and has been activated mainly on the occasion of salvage excavations and antiquities looting incidents.
 Available data describe an area with scattered rural settlements, without major cities or sanctuaries and with local defense equipment.
 In fact, the role of the region in the wider context is referring mostly to its strategic position and less to its cultural or economic product - an image that is still reflected in todays situation.